How low or normal...........

 The world is a very shallow place, if only we could all get on a bit better regardless of where one comes from, then bullshit like this could be avoided.

-Good luck to you and yours Smile
+Good luck to you and yours :)

-PostPosted: Thu May 05, 2005 5:22 pm Reply with quote
+Postby cannedmoose » Thu May 05, 2005 5:22 pm

-I have to say I'm Shocked by all of the things said in this thread.
+I have to say I'm :shock: by all of the things said in this thread.
 Firstly, although I often find Cypriots self-righteous and arrogant, I've never been the target of offensive behaviour by anyone (and I look very English).
 Secondly, my wife is GC and is a 'dark' GC, and has never come across any sort of racial harassment here in the UK, even living in a small town like Loughborough.

 I think it's very much luck of the draw.
 In some cases personality also comes into it.
 If a Cypriot pushed in front of me, I'd have a go at them in Greek, they tend to be less bombastic if they realise you can actually understand what they're saying.
 Plus, I tend to be taller than most Cypriots, so I don't tend to get pushed very often.

-PostPosted: Fri May 06, 2005 8:46 am Reply with quote
+Postby Marina2005 » Fri May 06, 2005 8:46 am

 Its also the area, like Brother said his troubles were outside London but now he's in Enfield everything is fine!!